haguezoum/Messa-Pong/core/game/README.md

 1. A player enters the game and is assigned to a room
 2. When a second player joins, the game starts automatically
-3. Players control their paddles using mouse movement
+3. Players control their paddles using 'W' (up) and 'S' (down) keys
 4. Each time a player misses the ball, their opponent scores a point
 5. First player to reach 5 points wins the game
 6. Final game state is saved to database and in-memory state is cleaned up